smgcknt-tech/smgcknt-tech/README.md

 #### Topic : PostgreSQL

-You can check all meta command on terminal.
+You can check all meta command on terminal after connecting Postgres.
 ```
+/?
-psql -?
+psql -? (on client)
 ```
 The command below is simillar but used to check SQL command.
 ```
+/h
-psql -h
+psql -h (on client)
 ```